poulti/brain-pages/docs/docker-from-compose-to-swarm.md

   wsl --install -d ubuntu
   ```

-At that stage we have the foundation of home assistant and docker services, and ZigBee network connected.
+At that stage you have the foundation of home assistant and docker services, and ZigBee network connected.
 Time to expand to even more services!

 ### Adding more container to compose... and more complexity